Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 &nbsp;

-Our **BtoC offer** concerns men and women from 16 to 59 years old, that are interested in culture, art, and tourism.
+Our **B2C offer** concerns men and women from 16 to 59 years old, that are interested in culture, art, and tourism.
 They are familiar with the digital technologies.
 The use of our application could be common or occasional, thus, we elaborated **two personas**.